yackle/CLImageEditor/README.md

 The easiest way to use CLImageEditor is to copy all the files in the CLImageEditor group (or directory) into your app.
 Alternatively, you should be able to setup a git submodule and reference the files in your Xcode project.

-Add the following frameworks to your project: CoreGraphics, CoreImage, Accelerate
+Add the following frameworks to your project (Build Phases > Link Binary With Libraries): Accelerate, CoreGraphics, CoreImage.

 ##### Or CocoaPods